Waukesha County Milwaukee Area

 Northern Waukesha County: Menomonee Falls • Lisbon • Sussex • Butler • Lannon

-Menomonee Falls, located in the northeastern corner of Waukesha County, was founded in 1843 by a German immigrant who noticed a series of tumbling rapids on the Menomonee River and realized the river's potential for power.
-This heritage is being celebrated with the development of a new German American Cultural Center.
-The village is home to eight village parks, a dozen shopping centers and Community Memorial Hospital, which is part of Froedtert Health.
-The state's oldest training school for skydivers is located at Aero Park Airport.
-Menomonee Falls boasts more than 2,000 acres of village and county parklands, and the beautiful countryside of Washington County and Waukesha's Lake Country are just minutes away.
+Menomonee Falls, located in the northeastern corner of Waukesha County, was founded in 1843 by a German immigrant who noticed a series of tumbling rapids on the Menomonee River and realized the river’s potential for power.
+The village boasts more than 2,000 acres of village and county parklands, and the beautiful countryside of Washington County and Waukesha’s Lake Country are located just a few minutes away.
 It is also a hotbed of single-family residential development.
+Fast-growing communities in northern Waukesha County include Lisbon and Sussex, both of which feature a mix of residential developments and business parks.
+Sussex is home to Quad, one of the world’s largest commercial printers and a major employer in Wisconsin.

 Lake Country: Oconomowoc • Pewaukee • Hartland • Merton • Delafield • Summit • Dousman • Chenequa • Nashotah • Oconomowoc Lake • Lac La Belle

-Lake Country was once known as the "Newport of the West."
-Between 1870 and 1930, hundreds of Milwaukee, Chicago and St. Louis residents took the train to Oconomowoc to relax at the resorts or in one of the area's many palatial houses.
-Lake Road in Oconomowoc Lake used to be known as "President's Avenue" because so many of the country's leaders vacationed here, including Taft, Grant, Cleveland, Coolidge, McKinley and Teddy Roosevelt.
+Between 1870 and 1930, hundreds of Milwaukee, Chicago and St. Louis residents took the train to Oconomowoc to relax at the resorts or in one of the area’s many palatial houses.
+Lake Road in Oconomowoc Lake used to be known as “President’s Avenue” because so many of the country’s leaders vacationed here, including Taft, Grant, Cleveland, Coolidge, McKinley and Teddy Roosevelt.
+Delafield has taken on a decidedly historic theme, with several buildings designed in Williamsburg-style motifs.

-Hartland is located in the center of Waukesha County's Lake Country.
+Hartland is located in the center of Waukesha County’s Lake Country.
 Twelve major lakes are located within five miles of the village, which features a scenic downtown surrounded by homes dating back to the 1920s.
+Pewaukee is located on the northeastern edge of Pewaukee Lake, the largest lake in the area for sailing, waterskiing, boating and swimming.
+Local and national sailing regattas are common throughout the summer.
+During the winter, the lake is speckled with ice-fishing shanties.
+Chenequa is a small, exclusive community that features expansive homes wrapped around the shores of prestigious Pine Lake.

 New Berlin/Muskego

 Although originally settled in the 1800s, most of this area was developed in the last 50 years as Milwaukee moved westward.
-New Berlin boasts many beautiful homes with a variety of subdivisions, as well as condominium and apartment complexes in this wide-ranging and still-growing community.
+New Berlin boasts many beautiful homes, with a variety of subdivisions, as well as condominium and apartment complexes in this wide-ranging and still-growing community.
 Water lovers flock to Muskego, one of the county’s fastest-growing communities, which offers three lakes for summer and winter enjoyment – Big Muskego Lake, Little Muskego Lake and Lake Denoon.
-A short drive away is the small community of Wind Lake, which is located where Hwy.
-Y (Racine Ave.) and U.S. 36 (Loomis Rd.) converge.
-Its proximity to three lakes - WindLong and Waubasee - have made it popular for both summer and year-round homes.
+A short drive away is the small community of Wind Lake.
+Its proximity to three lakes – Wind, Long and Waubeesee – has made it popular for both summer and year-round homes.

 Southwestern Waukesha County: Eagle • Mukwonago • Wales • Vernon • North Prairie • Genesee